Diyarino/concept-guided-multimodal-fusion/README.md

 - Python 3.6+
 - PyTorch 1.0+

-## Multimodal Autoencoder
+## 🔧 Multimodal Autoencoder

 The Multimodal Concept Fusion Autoencoder architecture is designed to handle multiple heterogeneous input modalities, encode them into latent spaces, aggregate these representations into a unified concept space, and then decode them back into the original modalities.
 The following figure illustrates the full flow of the Multimodal Concept Fusion Autoencoder:

 <p align="center">
   <img src="https://github.com/Diyarino/concept-guided-multimodal-fusion/blob/6ba71050185c595592a58ab8fed63f5b153cca29/multimodal_autoencoder.png" alt="Multimodal Concept Fusion Autoencoder" width="600"/>
 </p>Figure 1: Overview of the multimodal autoencoder architecture.
-Each modality is encoded separately, fused into a unified concept space, and decoded individually[^1].
+Each modality is encoded separately, fused into a unified concept space, and decoded individually [1].